MitchTODO/SmartGate-IOS-App/README.md

 ## iwatch storyboard

 Iwatch storyboard has a single view with three buttons.
 Similar to the iphone/ipad app, each button will execute a post request with the corresponding gate command.
-Note the lighter colored button shows what action is avaible and position of gate.
+Note the lighter colored button shows what action is available and position of gate.

 ![alt text](readmepic/newUI.png "Layout")